Diabetes & Eye Health Services – Retina Health Center

 Evaluation of Diabetic Eye Conditions

-Routine eye exams are a vital part of preventing vision loss from diabetes.
+Routine eye exams for people with diabetes are a vital part of preventing vision loss from diabetes.
 Diabetics under the age of 30 should have annual exams starting no later than five years after diabetes is diagnosed.
 Yearly eye exams are recommended for diabetics over the age of 30.
 If there is evidence of damage to your eye, however, more frequent exams may be necessary.
 Pregnant women should see their eye doctors at least once during the first three months of pregnancy.

 Treatment of Diabetic Eye Conditions